lmansfieldPC/iOSAppDevelopment/lab3.md

 1. **Warm-Up**: Review constants and variables.
-- Create a constant that holds a temperature in Fahrenheit.
+- Create a variable that holds a temperature in Fahrenheit.
 (Maybe today's current temp.)
 - Convert that temperature to Celsius using the formula:

 $$C = \frac{5}{9}(F-32)$$